Supporting your child with rebuilding literacy confidence

 “Much has been said about whether or not children need to ‘catch up’ at school after homeschooling, and it’s natural that having been in lockdown for so long, their confidence across the curriculum may have been knocked.

-Literacy is one of the areas in which children may have lost confidence, despite your best efforts to keep them learning at home.
+Children may have lost literacy confidence, despite your best efforts to keep them learning at home.

 They might stumble over phonics concepts that they were previously secure with, or struggle with their handwriting after weeks of working predominantly on screens.
 Their reading progress may have stalled without their usual reading scheme books, or they might have become reticent about speaking out in class.